ShuhaoZQGG/Sprint.AI/README.md

 3. **AI Assistant**: Press `Ctrl + .` to open the AI command palette for natural language assistance
 4. **Create Business Specs**: Use the AI assistant to create business specifications
 5. **Generate Tasks**: Convert business specs into actionable technical tasks
+6. **Generate PR Templates**: Click the branch icon on any task to generate PR templates
-6. **Task Management**: Create, filter, and manage tasks in the Tasks view
+7. **Task Management**: Create, filter, and manage tasks in the Tasks view
-7. **Sprint Planning**: Plan and track sprints in the Sprints view
+8. **Sprint Planning**: Plan and track sprints in the Sprints view
-8. **Team Analytics**: View developer profiles and team metrics in the Team Profile view
+9. **Team Analytics**: View developer profiles and team metrics in the Team Profile view

 ## 🎯 Success Metrics